Listening Across the Cosmic Time: Standard Sirens from Ground- and Space-Based Missions in the Next Decade: Methods

-We show the three different evolution scenarios in Fig.~\ref{fig:evolving_mass_distributions}, where the black line represents the BBHs mass distribution at redshift $z=0$, while the other colored lines show different z-evolution stages.
+The three different evolution scenarios are shown in Fig.~\ref{fig:evolving_mass_distributions}, where the black line represents the BBHs mass distribution at redshift $z=0$, while the other colored lines show different z-evolution stages.
 The mass distribution either shifts toward lower characteristic masses (\texttt{Mass-peak only} and \texttt{Peak+Power-law}) or has a suppression of the high-mass tail (\texttt{Power-law only} and \texttt{Peak+Power-law}).
 For each mass evolution scenario, we simulate five independent realizations of the BBH population.
 Each realization includes 2800 detected events—corresponding to five year observations under LVK O5 sensitivities—which we take as a representative projection of the detection yield over the next decade.

 We then infer $H(z)$ with two distinct assumptions: one assumes the primary mass distribution evolves, and another assumes it does not.
 Both of them adopt the simulated mass distribution model Eq. \ref{eq:spectral_massdist}.
 An example of the resulting marginalized posterior distributions is shown in Fig.~\ref{fig:LVK_spectral_alone_z_noz}, where the blue (orange) contours correspond to the inference assuming an evolving (non-evolving) mass distribution under the \texttt{Power-law only} scenario.
 We see that while assuming an evolving mass distribution (blue) enables a proper recovery of the fiducial cosmological parameters (black dashed lines), neglecting this evolution can lead to biased inferences (orange).
 Similar results are found in other evolutionary scenarios.

 We use the results assuming that the primary mass distribution evolves as our estimate of the statistical uncertainty.
 We then compare them to the ones assuming no evolution in order to estimate the systematic uncertainties originated from the redshift evolution.